 The Environment Protection Fund (EPF) was established in 2005 aiming to strengthen environmental protection, sustainable natural resources management, biodiversity conservation and community development in Lao PDR.
 The EPF administers funding from multiple sources of capital and income, and provides financial support by means of grants, preferential loans, interest rate subsidies, or a combination of these.
 Funding support are provided through the following five financing windows: (1) Policy Implementation and Capacity Enhancement (PICE), (2) Community and Biodiversity Investments (CBI), (3) Pollution Control (PC), (4) Sustainable Land Management (SLM), and (5) Water Resources Management (WRM).
 On 08 March 2017, the EPF Decree was revised and approved by the Prime Minister.
 The EPF Board is chaired by the Minister of the Ministry of Natural Resources and Environment (MONRE), and a new technical committee (TC) has been established and operational.

-2. Currently, the main source of financing for EPF various beneficiaries is from the World Bank (WB) through the Second Lao Environment and Social (LENS2) Project, and background on LENS2 is provided in Annex 1(a).
+2. Currently, the main source of financing for EPF various beneficiaries is from the World Bank (WB) through the Second Lao Environment and Social (LENS2) Project (see background in Annex 1(a)).
 The LENS2 project supports only PICE and CBI financing windows and the EPF capacity building and the project administration.
 For LENS2, each subproject is being implemented by the Subproject Delivery Agency (SDA).
-The LENS2 midterm review (MTR) was conducted during 20 March07 April 2017 and the WB support mission for the LENS2 was conducted during November 20 to December 1, 2017.
+The LENS2 midterm review (MTR) was conducted during 20 March to 07 April 2017 and the WB support mission for the LENS2 was conducted during 20 November to 01 December 2017.
+Key findings are highlighted in Section II while details are provided in the WB aide memoires issued after the missions.

-3. As of 30 December 2017, EPF is managing 38 subprojects (valued about $25,331,359) through PICE (of which 25 subprojects valued at $18,318,763); 13 subprojects ($7,012,476) through CBI.
-In addition, 1 subproject under PICE and 6 subproject under CBI valued $7,169,204 are under proposal preparation, and 2 subproject valued $650,000 are requesting additional funds worth $650,000.
-Table 1.1 below provide a summary while the full list is available in Annex 3.
+3. As of 31 December 2017, EPF is managing 39 LENS2 subprojects (valued about $25.11 million) through PICE (25 subprojects valued about $17.60 million) and CBI (14 subprojects valued about $7.51 million) windows.
+Of these 39 subprojects, 8 subprojects are considered closed by end of December 2017 and a budget of about $0.2 million saving have been returned to C1+C2 for new allocation.
+It is expected that by mid-2018, NEPL-MU subproject and 4 PFRM subprojects (valued about $5million) will be approved by WB and EPF Board while additional fund will be provided to DOF of MAF for training of 7PFRM ($0.3million) and to DPC/PCD/NERI of MONRE ($0.75million) and DPF-MAF ($0.15 million).
+Given that DESIA-MONRE subproject will be separated into 2 subprojects (DNEP and NEIA), therefore it is expected that by mid-2018, EPF will manage 44 subprojects, however with 40 SDAs.
+Table 1.1 below provide a summary of LENS2 subproject under implementation, approval, and preparation while the full list is available in Annex 2.

-Table 1.1 Summary of EPF total portfolio
+Table 1.1 Summary of EPF total portfolio for LENS2